 Andrew Giordano is a professionally trained circus artist who has performed for audiences around the world.
 He is the founder of the Youth Circus Project, used performance to conquer an anxiety disorder, and is also a really nice guy!

 Chris Wilson is a Certified Professional Coach, and has 5 years experience facilitating youth with behavioural problems.
 Chris hopes that through his work, others with mental health battles will find their voice.
 Sounds like a nice guy, eh?

-A fifth person you should know about is Kelly DeBono - she's the coordinator for The Beanstalk Project workshops (and therefore, probably the person you'll hear from by email).
+A sixth person you should know about is Kelly DeBono - she's the coordinator for The Beanstalk Project workshops (and therefore, probably the person you'll hear from by email).
 Kelly spent a lot of years in school (even after high school) before she found what she loved.
 She wants to encourage youth to follow their own creative paths to career fulfillment and personal happiness.
 Occasionally, she laughs at Joel and Brandon's jokes.